Dumfries High School Marchmount Dumfries DG1 1PX

 4. The school is kept informed of the absence and the likely return date.

-6. School would be informed before 1.15pm if a child was not returning to school after lunch as a result of becoming unwell over that period.
+2. School should be informed as soon as possible, and certainly before 1.50pm if a child is not returning to school after lunch as a result of becoming unwell over that period.

 Holidays